promptfoo/promptfoo-docs/docs/providers/llama.cpp.md

 The `llama` provider is compatible with the HTTP server bundled with [llama.cpp](https://github.com/ggerganov/llama.cpp).

-You can use it by specifying the `llama` provider.
+You can use it by specifying `llama` as the provider.

 Supported environment variables: